perstarke-webdev/perstarke-webdev.de-site/de_posts/_posts/2024-01-19-chatgp-for-exam-prep.md

 excerpt: "Studying for exams can be a daunting task, but my recent experience with an oral exam was transformed by an unlikely ally - ChatGPT.
 In this post, I'll share how I utilized ChatGPT to prepare for my exam effectively and how it can help you as well."
 ---

-I recenly had an extremely important oral exam, the last thing I needed to finally finish my bachelor degree!
+I recently had an extremely important oral exam, the last thing I needed to finally finish my bachelor degree!
 This exam covered way more topics than any exam I had before, partly from lectures I've had 3 years ago, so I needed to come up with a solution how I could effectively prepare - and came up with an unlikely ally: ChatGPT.
 In this post, I'll share how I utilized ChatGPT to prepare for my exam effectively and how it can help you as well.
 As writing good prompts (*messages*) to ChatGPT is crucial for getting good answers, I'll share some example prompts I used.